Gene (band): Split

 Despite further successful live shows in subsequent years including a set at the Morrissey-curated Royal Festival Hall Meltdown Festival in June 2004, Gene opted for an amicable split later that year.
 Gene's last live performance was on 16 December 2004 at the London Astoria.

 The band members have all continued to work in music.
-Roy Wilkinson went on to manage the band British Sea Power, while Snake Newton went on to mix an assortment of acts including Duran Duran, Sugababes, Pet Shop Boys and Snow Patrol.
+Roy Wilkinson went on to manage the band then known as British Sea Power, while Snake Newton went on to mix an assortment of acts including Duran Duran, Sugababes, Pet Shop Boys and Snow Patrol.

 In the third week of January 2008, all four members of Gene briefly took to the stage again for their ex-manager Jerry Smith's 50th birthday party.
 They performed five songs at the 100 Club in London: "Be My Light, Be My Guide", "For The Dead", "Where Are They Now?", "London, Can You Wait?" and "Olympian".

 Reissues

 In January 2014, all four studio albums plus To See the Lights were reissued in double disc deluxe editions containing extra materials (demos, out-takes, radio versions and live).
 Drummer Matt James discussed the re-releases and the history of the band with UK music website The Mouth Magazine.

+In 2020 a box-set Gene: The Albums was released, compiling the previous 2014 re-issues plus live album Rising For Sunset into a single 8-disc or 9-CD package.
+An abridged double album entitled Yours For The Taking - the best of Gene was released simultaneously, at a more accessible price point.

+Reunion

+On 17th January 2025 the company Gene Touring Limited was registered with Companies House, listing all four band members as directors.
+An "official" Facebook page was then created for the band, with teaser content hinting at a London-based event to mark the 30th anniversary of debut album Olympian.

+On 20th March 2025 the band announced a one-off gig to mark the anniversary, to take place on 4th October 2025 at the Eventim Apollo, Hammersmith, London.